 Funded by Australian Eggs, this 3-year research program will examine the relationship between the egg industry and the Australian community.
 The CSIRO research program will involve a comprehensive community survey on the impacts and contributions of the egg industry across areas such as the environment, animal welfare, food security, and livelihoods.

-The 2019 community survey will allow CSIRO to build on the 2018 findings to allow year-to-year comparison and gain a deeper understanding of community attitudes.
+The 2019 community survey builds on the 2018 findings to allow year-to-year comparison and gain a deeper understanding of community attitudes.
 All Australians, aged 18 years or older, were invited to participate in an extensive nation-wide research program aimed at understanding attitudes towards the Australian egg industry.

 The research was again conducted using a survey of Australians through a statistically representative sample of over 5,000 people as well as an ‘open call’ to participate for anyone that is interested.
 The goal is to examine industry issues, both positive and negative, from multiple angles to understand the values driving community attitudes.

-In 2019, CSIRO will extend the research process in two important ways:
+In 2019, CSIRO extended the research process in two important ways:

-- The survey will refine and repeat key measures from the 2018 survey that have shown to be central to community confidence in the Australian egg industry, allowing comparisons over time
+- The survey refined and repeated key measures from the 2018 survey that have shown to be central to community confidence in the Australian egg industry, allowing comparisons over time

-- The survey will include new aspects to better understand community attitudes on the priority issues identified in the 2018 research program.
+- The survey included new aspects to better understand community attitudes on the priority issues identified in the 2018 research program.